bobochiv/javascript-project/README.md

 Items have the following properties

 - name (string - Use the rarity name + type.
-Example for type 'potion' and rarity 0 -> Common potion)
+Example for potions and rarity 0 -> Common potion)
-- type (string - type of item)
+- type (string - 'item')
 - value (number)
 - rarity (number - index of the corresponding rarity in RARITY_LIST, e.g. 0 is 'Common')
 - use (function - expects a target as parameter to specify on which target to use the item)